Anthony, Edgar, and Shamus nominee

 Author Photos by Amber Bracken

-To download a high-resolution version of any of these, double click on the appropriate image.
+To download a high-resolution version of any of the above photos, double click on the appropriate image.

-Michael Bracken, an award-winning writer of fiction, non-fiction, and advertising copy, has received multiple awards for copywriting, two Derringer Awards for short fiction, and the Edward D. Hoch Memorial Golden Derringer Award for lifetime achievement in short mystery fiction.
-The author of several books and more than 1,200 short stories, he has edited five crime fiction anthologies and provides editorial services to book and periodical publishers.
+Michael Bracken is an award-winning writer of fiction, non-fiction, and advertising copy.
+An Edgar Award nominee and Shamus Award nominee, he has received multiple awards for copywriting, three Derringer Awards for short fiction, and the Edward D. Hoch Memorial Golden Derringer Award for lifetime achievement in short mystery fiction.
+The author of several books and more than 1,200 short stories, he has edited twenty-eight published or forthcoming crime fiction anthologies, including the Anthony Award-nominated The Eyes of Texas, and provides editorial services to book and periodical publishers.

 Michael regularly speaks about writing, editing, and publishing at conferences, conventions, and corporate seminars, and has taught non-credit courses for writers at Southern Illinois University at Edwardsville.
 He’s been a guest speaker in classrooms at various universities, including Baylor University and University of Mary Hardin-Baylor.

-He received a Bachelor of Arts in Professional Writing from Baylor University, and currently serves clients and publishers from his office in Hewitt, Texas.
+He received a Bachelor of Arts in Professional Writing from Baylor University and in June 2021 was named a Prominent Alumnus for his accomplishments as an award-winning mystery writer.
+He currently serves clients and publishers from his office in Hewitt, Texas.

 Michael Bracken is the author of several books, including All White Girls, Bad Girls, Deadly Campaign, Psi Cops, Tequila Sunrise, and Yesterday in Blood and Bone, and more than 1,200 of Bracken’s short stories have appeared in anthologies and in literary, small press, and commercial publications worldwide.
-One of the most prolific living short story writers, he has, as of April 2018, had one or more short stories published each and every month for 177 consecutive months.
+One of the most prolific living short-story writers, he had—before the streak ended in May 2018—one or more short stories published each and every month for 178 consecutive months.

-His short crime fiction has appeared in Alfred Hitchcock’s Mystery Magazine, Black Cat Mystery Magazine, Crime Square, Down & Out: The Magazine, Ellery Queen’s Mystery Magazine, Espionage Magazine, Flesh & Blood: Guilty as Sin, Mike Shayne Mystery Magazine, The Private Eye Writers of America Presents: Fifty Shades of Grey Fedora, and in many other anthologies and periodicals.
+His short crime fiction has appeared in Alfred Hitchcock’s Mystery Magazine, Black Cat Mystery Magazine, Black Mask, Crime Square, Down & Out: The Magazine, Ellery Queen’s Mystery Magazine, Espionage Magazine, Mike Shayne Mystery Magazine, The Private Eye Writers of America Presents: Fifty Shades of Grey Fedora, and in many other anthologies and periodicals.

 A multi-genre writer, Bracken has also published erotica, fantasy, horror, and science fiction short stories, and he wrote so many stories for women’s magazines such as True Confessions, True Experience, True Love, True Romance, and True Story that he was dubbed “The King of Confessions” (“Diversify Your Career: Exploring Fiction-Writing Options” by Vivi Anna, Romance Writers Report, July 2010).

-Bracken served as vice president of the Private Eye Writers of America, served three terms as vice president of the Mystery Writers of America’s Southwest Chapter, and served as both president and vice-president of the Short Mystery Fiction Society.
-He has held many elected positions in the Waco Advertising Federation, a chapter of the American Advertising Federation, including president.
-He is also an active member of the Science Fiction and Fantasy Writers of America and is a former active member of the Horror Writers Association.
+Currently serving on the Mystery Writers of America Board of Directors, Bracken served as vice president of the Private Eye Writers of America, served three terms as vice president of the Mystery Writers of America’s Southwest Chapter, and served as both president and vice-president of the Short Mystery Fiction Society.
+He held many elected positions in the Waco Advertising Federation (a chapter of the American Advertising Federation), including president.
+He is also an active member of International Thriller Writers and the Science Fiction and Fantasy Writers Association, and he is a former active member of the Horror Writers Association.

-He regularly speaks about writing, editing, and publishing to audiences across the U.S. The many writing conferences he’s spoken at include Hardboiled Heroes & Cozy Cats, Harriet Austin Writers’ Conference, The Journey Conference (sponsored by The Writer), The Langdon Weekend, McKendree Writers’ Conference, Oklahoma Writers Federation’s annual conference, Pennwriters, Puerto Vallarta International Writers Conference, Seton Hill University’s In Your Write Mind conference, and Woodlands Writers’ Guild’s annual conference.
-He’s taught non-credit writing classes at Southern Illinois University at Edwardsville and guest lectured in writing classes at Baylor University, University of Mary Hardin-Baylor, and others.
+He regularly speaks about writing, editing, and publishing to audiences across the U.S. The many writing conferences and conventions he’s spoken at include A Bridge to Publication, ApolloCon, Archon, ArmadilloCon, Bayou Writers Group Conference, Between the Pages, Bouchercon, Hardboiled Heroes & Cozy Cats, Harriet Austin Writers’ Conference, The Journey Conference (sponsored by The Writer), The Langdon Weekend, Left Coast Crime, Malice Domestic, McKendree Writers’ Conference, Oklahoma Writers Federation’s annual conference, Pennwriters, Puerto Vallarta International Writers Conference, Seton Hill University’s In Your Write Mind conference, South Bay Writers, Texas Library Association, and Woodlands Writers’ Guild’s annual conference.
+He's spoken to meetings of various writing organizations, including Malice in Memphis, Mystery Writers of America chapters (Mid-Atlantic, New England, and Southwest), Romance Writers of America (Heart of Texas chapter), and Sisters in Crime (Heart of Texas chapter).
+He’s also taught non-credit writing classes at Southern Illinois University at Edwardsville and guest-lectured in writing classes at Baylor University, University of Mary Hardin-Baylor, and elsewhere.

-Bracken received his Bachelor of Arts in Professional Writing from Baylor University and currently serves clients from his office in Hewitt, Texas.
+Bracken received a Bachelor of Arts in Professional Writing from Baylor University and in June 2021 was named a Prominent Alumnus for his accomplishments as an award-winning mystery writer.
+He currently serves clients and publishers from his office in Hewitt, Texas.